bigcarl35/Luashitacast-Scripts/README.md

+This branch is a work in progress.
+I am rebasing my code while adding new features.
+Refer to the Main branch for a stable version or try this Karma branch if you like.
+The configuration script has not been updated yet.
+Once this version is complete and tested throughly, it will be merged into the main branch.
+									October 15, 2024

 # Luashitacast-Scripts
 This repository contains my Luashitacast scripts that I have tailored to work on the FFXI private server HorizonXI